A hide-and-seek game: Looking for Population III stars during the Epoch of Reionization through the HeII$\lambda$1640 line: Discussion

 In Figure~\ref{fig:HeIILuminosityVsRedshift} we considered the intrinsic HeII emission arising from Pop\ III star-forming regions.
 However, light can be removed from our lines-of-sight to the sources because of both absorption and scattering by interstellar dust, which should be accounted for via an additional factor $\sim \exp{-\tau}$ in Equation~\ref{eq:HeIILuminosity}, with $\tau$ the dust optical depth at $\lambda = 1640 ~ \si{\angstrom}$.
 Models of dust mixtures reproducing the observed extinction in the Milky Way\footnote{\url{https://www.astro.princeton.edu/~draine/dust/dust.html}} \citep{Weingartner_Draine_2001, Li_Draine_2001, Draine_2003_interstellarDust, Draine_2003_dustScatteringUV, Draine_2003_dustScatteringX, Glatzle_2019} predict in fact non-negligible values of the dust absorption cross section per unit dust mass ($\sim 30 \%$ of the peak value\footnote{A maximum dust absorption cross section per unit dust mass of $\simeq 1.5 \times 10^5 ~ \si{cm^2.g^{-1}}$ is found assuming an extinction ratio $R_\mathrm{V} = 3.1$ (see e.g. Figure 1 of \citealt{Glatzle_2019}).}) and of the albedo/scattering asymmetry parameter ($\sim 0.4/0.6$) at $\lambda = 1640 ~ \si{\angstrom}$.

-Candidate HeII emitters such as GN-z11 \citep{Jiang_2021, Tacchella_2023}, RXJ2129-z8HeII \citep{Wang_2022}, LAP1 \citep{Vanzella_2023} and RXCJ2248-ID \citep{Topping_2024} are consistent with essentially no dust attenuation.
+Candidate HeII emitters such as GN-z11 \citep{Jiang_2021, Tacchella_2023}, RXJ2129-z8HeII \citep{Wang_2024}, LAP1 \citep{Vanzella_2023} and RXCJ2248-ID \citep{Topping_2024} are consistent with essentially no dust attenuation.
 However, recent ALMA programs, such as ALPINE and REBELS\footnote{Reionization Era Bright Emission Line Survey \citep{Bouwens_2022_REBELS}.}, have unveiled a population of dusty, obscured star-forming galaxies at $4 \lesssim z \lesssim 9$, which is estimated to contribute $\sim 10-25 \%$ to the $z > 6$ cosmic star formation rate density \citep{Fudamoto_2021}.
 The presence of a significant population of red, optically-faint galaxies at these redshifts, especially at the high-mass end of the stellar mass function\footnote{\citet{Gottumukkala_2024} find that the obscured galaxy SMF at $6 < z < 8$ overtakes the pre-JWST SMF around log$(M_\star/\si{M_\odot}) \sim 10.375$.
 By integrating the SMF at log$(M_\star/\si{M_\odot}) > 9.25$, they estimate that the stellar mass density might even double with respect to pre-JWST studies.} (SMF), is further confirmed by JWST (e.g. \citealt{Xiao_2023, Gottumukkala_2024}).
 A lack of prominent emission lines\footnote{Particularly, \citet{Curtis-Lake_2023} reported $2\sigma$ upper limits of $\simeq 6 - 15.4 ~ \si{\angstrom}$ on the HeII equivalent widths.
-Two out of the four analysed objects also indicate moderate levels of dust (V-band optical depth, $\tau_\mathrm{V} \sim 0.2$), albeit with large uncertainties.} -- possibly ascribed to high levels of dust absorption, and/or a combination of low overall star formation rate and intrinsic faintness -- has also been reported in the spectra of metal-poor galaxies at $z \gtrsim 10$ observed with JWST \citep{Curtis-Lake_2023, Roberts-Borsani_2023}.
+Two out of the four analysed objects also indicate moderate levels of dust (V-band optical depth, $\tau_\mathrm{V} \sim 0.2$), albeit with large uncertainties.
+However, the study of \citet{DEugenio_2023} demonstrates that deep observations can reveal faint lines that were undetected in shallower spectra, as is the case for GS-z12, one of the galaxies previously analysed in \citet{Curtis-Lake_2023}.} -- possibly ascribed to high levels of dust absorption, and/or a combination of low overall star formation rate and intrinsic faintness -- has also been reported in the spectra of metal-poor galaxies at $z \gtrsim 10$ observed with JWST \citep{Curtis-Lake_2023, Roberts-Borsani_2023}.